SplittyDev/tx-engine/README.md

   - Assumption: This is a no-op.
 Don't throw an error and just ignore the tx.
 - Handling of locked accounts is unspecified
   - Assumption: Don't throw an error, but ignore all further transaction for the client.
+- Float precision is specified as four places past the decimal
+  - Assumption: I'm not rounding floats and instead serializing the full precision available.
+More precision can't hurt, right?

 ### Additional Notes